Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodCallWithArgsParentheses.md

-Pattern: Method call with args parentheses
+Pattern: Missing parentheses for method calls with arguments

 Issue: -